Skip to main content

 Once the attributes are mapped, you are done!
 You can click the View Users button to preview your Azure AD users.

-You can verify that the Azure AD directory has been added by checking the Directory Integrations page in AdminX.
-Your Azure directory should now be available and show as connected
+You can now view the added Azure AD directory to the Directory Integrations page in AdminX.